Offshore gas production facilities expansion

 Integrated subsea power and fibre-optic cables will be installed on the ring-main topology as part of the offshore development and will provide electricity, communication and control for platform operations.

 The project is estimated to cost $8bn and will be financed by both international and domestic banks.
-A direct loan of $1.2bn will be provided by JBIC, while $400m will be furnished by ADB, a consortium of international commercial banks will lend $2.045bn, and domestic banks will provide $100m taking the total debt to $3.75bn.
+JBIC will provide a direct loan of $1.2bn, while ADB will grant $400m.
+A consortium of international commercial banks will lend $2.045bn, and domestic banks will provide $100m taking the total debt to $3.75bn.

 The international banks participating in the project include BTMU, Mizuho Bank, SMBC, Shinsei Bank, DBS, OCBC, UOB, Bank of China, China Construction Bank, BNP Paribas, Credit Agricole, KDB and KfW.
-The domestic banks include four Indonesian banks namely, BNI, BRI, BTN, and Bank Mandiri.
+The domestic banks include four Indonesian banks such as BNI, BRI, BTN, and Bank Mandiri.